digital-asset/daml/docs/source/getting-started/app-architecture.rst

 .. image:: ./images/gsg_architecture.svg
    :alt: An architectural diagram of the app from this guide.
 A full text explanation is found in the paragraph immediately below.

 There are three types of building blocks that go into our application: user code, Daml components, and generated code from Daml.
 The Daml model determines the DAR files that underpin both the front end and back end.
-The front end includes React application code, Daml react libraries, and Typescript generated code, while the back end consists of a JSON API server and a participant node.
+The front-end includes React application code, Daml react libraries, and Typescript generated code, while the back-end consists of a JSON API server and a participant node.

 Let's start by looking at the Daml model, which defines the core logic of the application.
 Have `the Daml cheat-sheet <https://docs.daml.com/cheat-sheet/>`_ open in a separate tab for a quick overview of the most common Daml concepts.